-Rootine vitamins are among the new wave of D2C supplement and nutrition companies that have popped up in recent years.
-Rootine differentiates themselves with optional DNA test inputs and the availability of a beadlike drinkable vitamin formula.
+Rootine is among the new wave of D2C supplement and nutrition companies that have popped up in recent years.
+Rootine differentiates itself from other multivitamin companies through the use of optional DNA testing, blood testing, and lifestyle analysis and highly-customizable formulations through microbead technology.

 So, is Rootine worth it?